-A patient’s family can become angry for any number of reasons.
-This anger is usually brought on by fear.
+A patient or their family members can become angry for any number of reasons.
+The anger is usually brought on by fear or confusion.
+Difficult patients may have substance abuse or mental health disorders or experience language barriers that can limit their understanding of the situation.
+When it comes to difficult family members, put yourself in thier shoes.
 Their loved one has become weakened, and there’s nothing they can do about it.
 This is very frustrating, and frustration leads to anger.

-3. Ask follow-up questions and ask about specifics.
-Let the family member know you’re an ally by showing concern for her concerns.
+- Ask follow-up questions and ask about specifics.
+Let the family member know you’re an ally by showing concern for their concerns.

-5. Let the family member know you’re there to help.
-Bring them information to study about the patient’s condition.
-Try to find a doctor or counselor who has a few moments to talk about the person’s fear.
+- Let the family member know you’re there to help.
+Bring them information to study about the patient’s condition or plan of care.
+Try to find a doctor or counselor who has a few moments to address the person’s fear or concerns.

 - Avoid unrealistic expectations.
 Obviously, everyone wants their family to be healthy, but unrealistic expectations can set you and your coworkers up for failure.
 If the person expects their loved one to be okay even though they have existing health complications, do your best to adjust their sense of reality by explaining the patient’s medical history and current chances of survival.
 Discuss any potential side-effects beforehand to prepare them for the worst-case scenario.
 Use your judgement when explaining the risks of the procedure or treatment.
 Some comments may only inflame their concerns or emotions.
 When in doubt, put yourself in the person’s shoes.
 Keep them informed without overwhelming their anxiety.